benihime91/pytorch_retinanet/utils/readme.md

-Scripts for `COCO` taken from : https://github.com/pytorch/vision/tree/master/references/detection and modified for use with `PyTorchLightning`.
+scripts present in `/coco/` taken from : [torchvision](https://github.com/pytorch/vision/tree/master/references/detection) and modified for use with this particular task.